 (Names changed to protect privacy)

 I had a great childhood.
 I went to one of the best colleges in India, a co-ed college in Delhi.
 I made friends.
 But all the boys then were just good friends.
-In my heart I did want a boyfriend, but life was always full with friends.
+In my heart, I did want a boyfriend, but life was always full of friends.
 But yes, every guy that I met even outside college was also a friend.

 And for the first time, being single started to bother me slightly.

 The thing is that our society tells us to avoid guys.
 Or, how to say no to a guy.
 But no one ever taught us how to deal with being single or approach a guy you like, or how to be together with a guy in a healthy relationship.
 I knew how to get away from the wrong ones, but I had no idea how to get with the right ones.